Hoffmanns's woodcreeper: Breeding

 Hoffmanns's woodcreeper appears to breed in the late dry and early wet seasons of September to November.
 One nest was in a cavity in a dead tree trunk about 18 m above the ground.
 Nothing else is known about the species' breeding biology.

 Vocalization

 Hoffmanns's woodcreeper mostly sings at dawn, though probably at dusk as well.
 Its song is a "level, rapid 'wutwutwut---' " with up to about 20 iterations.
 Its calls include " 'wh'kai', 'kaihh-jeep' and snarling."

 Status

-The IUCN originally assessed Hoffmanns's woodcreeper as being of Least Concern but since 2012 has classed it as Vulnerable.
-"The primary threat to this species is accelerating deforestation within its restricted range in the Amazon basin.
-It is thought to be highly sensitive to human disturbance, and its natural rarity and preference for primary forest are likely to make it particularly susceptible to threats."
+The IUCN originally assessed Hoffmanns's woodcreeper as being of Least Concern, and as of 2024, it is again considered Least Concern.
+However, from 2012 – 2024, the species was considered to be Vulnerable due to rapid deforestation across its habitat.
+While deforestation continues, and the species' population is believed to be decreasing, it has a very large range and relatively slow rate of decline.
 It "occurs in a region that is ornithologically poorly known" and is "rarely seen and little-known".